getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

     DP will start with asking you a few questions:

-   - `username` - variable used by DP CLI to create a private schema/dataset in BigQuery (so you could see the results of your queries ran locally)
+   - `username` - variable used by DP CLI to create a private schema/dataset in BigQuery (so you could see the results of your queries run locally), suggestion: `name_surname` (e.g. `jakub_szafran`)
-   - `Name of the project` - used as DBT project's name.
+   - `Name of the project` - used as dbt project's name.
 It is also used by Airflow to name the DAG created from your project.
    - `Name of the dataset` - name of dataset that will be created/updated when your DAG is executed by Airflow

    After answering the questions, rest of the steps should be executed automatically.
 If you'll see a conflict message, just press `Y` to overwrite (the conflict you see in the screenshot occurred because I initialized my repository with README)

 4. Click `+` icon on top-left side of your notebook screen and enter `VSCode`.
 You are now ready to explore your freshly created (and yet empty) dbt project.

-## 4. Access Bigquery Project
+## 4. Access BigQuery Project

-BigQuery is a fully-managed cloud data warehouse service that enables users to store, analyze, and query large datasets using SQL-like syntax.
+BigQuery (sometimes abbreviated as BQ) is a fully-managed cloud data warehouse service that enables users to store, analyze, and query large datasets using SQL-like syntax.
 It is part of the Google Cloud Platform and can handle petabyte-scale datasets with high performance and low latency.
 BigQuery is designed to be scalable, fast, and easy to use, and it supports a variety of data formats and integrations with other GCP services.
 It allows users to run complex analytical queries on large datasets using a familiar SQL interface, without having to worry about the underlying infrastructure.

-The MDP instance we are working with during this tutorial uses `Bigquery`.
+The MDP instance we are working with during this tutorial uses `BigQuery`.
 In order to familiarize yourself with the DWH, proceed with the following steps:

 1. Click on the following [link](https://console.cloud.google.com/bigquery?authuser=0&project=ext-prj-getindev&ws=!1m0)

-2. The link will open [Google Bigquery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `ext-prj-getindev` project.
-In short - Bigquery is the enterprise data warehouse service hosted by Google.
+2. The link will open [Google BigQuery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `ext-prj-getindev` project.
+In short - BigQuery is the enterprise data warehouse service hosted by Google.
 Simply speaking you can treat `project` as an equivalent for a Database.
 All tables, views and schemas are stored there.

 3. In BQ `tables` and `views` are stored in `schemas`.
 You can access them through left side navigation panel.
 Click on the `raw_data` schema to explore data we're going to use on this workshop.
 This data is a direct copy of The [Look Ecommerce data set](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?authuser=0&project=ext-prj-getindev) created by Google.